ScriptRelics/Multiboot_Flash_Drive/My_Tweaks_and_must_have_programs_for_Kali_Linux.md

 ## My Tweaks and must have programs for Kali Linux

-So you have a fresh persistance enabled Kali Linux installed on your USD flash drive.
+So you have a fresh persistence enabled Kali Linux installed on your USD flash drive.
 Lets tweak it a little.

 ### Setting Changes